-When I got this month’s issue of Country Living magazine and saw photos of Bethany Herwegh’s bright and colorful Manhattan Beach bungalow, I pretty much squealed like a little girl, dropped everything and ran to the computer.
+When I got this month’s issue of Country Living magazine and saw photos of Bethany Herwegh’s bright and colorful Manhattan Beach bungalow, I dropped everything and ran to the computer.
 I couldn’t wait to visit her blog, The Glamorous Housewife, and see more.

 “The stylists thought the living room might make a good cover, so they changed a few things around to make the look cleaner,” Bethany says.
 “You don’t want too much clutter on your magazine cover.”